Skip to main content

 Usually, 3rd party plugins could create unwanted issues that might prevent Divi from working properly.

-Checking for such conflicts is quite easy, thanks to Divi's Safe Mode feature.
+Checking for such conflicts is easy, thanks to Divi's Safe Mode feature.

-The Safe Mode can be enabled from Divi > Support Center.
+The Safe Mode can be enabled from the Divi Support Center.

 Divi's Safe Mode